Lombra/elite-api-docs/docs/Trade.md

-If the cargo is related to powerplay delivery from outlying systems back to the centre:
+If the cargo is related to powerplay delivery *from outlying systems back to the centre*:

 - PowerplayOrigin: starsystem name

-Examples:{ "timestamp":"2016-06-10T14:32:03Z", "event":"EjectCargo", "Type":"tobacco", "Count":1, "Abandoned":true }
+Examples:{ "timestamp":"2016-06-10T14:32:03Z","event":"EjectCargo", "Type":"tobacco", "Count":1, "Abandoned":true }